-Oracle Data Integrator and SAS Data Management compete in the data integration and management category.
-Oracle Data Integrator seems to have an advantage with its ELT capabilities and flexible integration, while SAS Data Management provides a comprehensive suite more suited for data quality and accessibility.
+Oracle Data Integrator and SAS Data Management compete in data integration and management.
+Oracle Data Integrator seems to have the upper hand with its strong ELT architecture and technological compatibility, while SAS Data Management excels in data governance and reliability.

 The technical support of Oracle is very good; they support the Oracle Data Integrator (ODI) solution effectively.